Welcome to Studio Art for Teens!

 We will study the different time periods in art by looking at different artists that painted in that period.
 A sample would be in the first element of art, which is line—we have master artists Gustave Dore and Vincent Van Gogh.
 We then do projects that reinforce the power of line in art.

-If you haven’t yet, you’ll want to review my February and March material, which can be accessed below.
-We learned about space, form, value and value in color, Expressionism, visual rhythm, and overlapping.
+If you haven’t yet, you’ll want to review my February through May material, which can be accessed below.
+We learned about space, form, value and value in color, Expressionism, visual rhythm, overlapping, and much more, like balance in art.
 We will continue building on the elements and principles of art and techniques and learn from the masters.

-Go to the Student Art Gallery to see Rachel’s work, as well as the previously posted work of Alyssa Engel, Hannah Marsh, Juliet Dunteman, and Shannon Fultz.
+Go to the Student Art Gallery to see Kathryn’s work, as well as the previously posted work of Rachel Fetting, Alyssa Engel, Hannah Marsh, Shannon Fultz, and Juliet Dunteman.